 Jejunostomy feeding tubeFeeding - jejunostomy tube; G-J tube; J-tube; Jejunum tube

-It is important to take good care of the skin around the tube so that your child does not get an infection or skin irritation.
+It is important to take good care of the skin around the tube to avoid getting an infection or skin irritation.

-Make sure you keep the tube protected by taping it down under a t-shirt.
-Do not let your child pull on the tube.
+Make sure you keep the tube protected by taping it to the skin.

-Your doctor may replace the tube every now and then.
+Your nurse may replace the tube every now and then.

 To clean the skin, you will need to change the bandages once a day or more if the area becomes wet or dirty.

 The skin area should always be kept clean and dry.
 You will need:

 - Dry, clean towel